mlyons2/Connect4-Python/README.md

 Video walkthrough on programming the AI: https://youtu.be/MMLtza3CZFM

 ________________________________________________________________________________
 To run:
   must install pygame and numpy
+  run using...
-  run using...python3 connect4.py
+  python3 connect4.py